 - Significance - Include one paragraph describing the need your project will address.
 Clearly describe the issue, identify the benefits to the nursing community, and how the study aligns with the INACSL mission and research priorities.

 - Question and/or hypothesis - Identify the research question or proposition you hope to address with your study.

 - IRB/Ethics Approval - State whether IRB approval has been obtained or will be/has been submitted for.
 If IRB approval has not been/will not be applied for, please include the rationale for not obtaining approval.

 - Methodology - Describe your research design, data collection, and analysis procedures.
 Include a description of your sample, and limitations of the study.

 - Outcomes - Clearly list the desired outcomes, linking them clearly to the research questions/purpose.

 - Evaluation - Describe the process by which you will evaluate the outcomes stated above.

-- Project Description and Timeline - Include a timeline of the project from its inception through to its completion.
+- Project Description and Timeline - Include a timeline of the project from its inception through its completion.

-- Curriculum Vitae - 6-page maximum (may be single spaced)
+- Curriculum Vitae - 6-page maximum (may be single-spaced)